 How I See San Francisco: Writer Kimberley Lovato

 Kimberley Lovato is a freelance travel journalist and author of the recently published "Unique Eats and Eateries of San Francisco" and the 12 San Francisco Restaurants You Need to Eat at in 2018, which means she's the perfect person to ask for food recommendations (among other things).
-She’s currently working on "100 Places To See In San Francisco Before You Die," due out this fall.
 Here's what Kimberley, your new best friend, would do in San Francisco, where she would eat, what events she loves to attend and her advice to you, the intrepid explorer and visitor to San Francisco.

 What does a typical day in San Francisco look like for you?

 My "ideal typical day," would begin by sleeping beyond my normal 6 a.m. wake up.
 I love to get out and exercise in the mornings, especially on sunny days.
 So I'd choose from two favorite walks: along Crissy Field to the Golden Gate Bridge (with a high-five to Hopper's Hands, of course), or to the part of the Coastal Trail that goes through the Presidio, from around Baker Beach to the bridge.

 Once I've burned off some calories, I'd want to replace them, right away!
 I'd meet my best friend for coffee at Spyglass or at Saint Frank on Polk Street, where we'd attempt to solve the world's problems over a perfect cappuccino.
 When that doesn't work, we'd just catch up, gossip, and talk about our latest binge-watch.